 To make clearing services in the EU more attractive, in December 2022, the European Commission introduced a legislative proposal to amend, among others, EMIR as regards mitigation of excessive exposure to third-country CCPs and improvement of the efficiency of EU clearing markets.
+A political agreement was reached in February 2024 between the European Parliament and the Council.
 Once adopted by the European legislature, the regulation will enter into force after its publication in the official journal.